 • Folding Wings: Simple to extend and takes only one person.
 This is useful for travel and storage.

-• Trailerable: Folding wings mean you can legally trailer this aircraft on any road and highway.
+• Portable: Folding wings mean you can legally trailer this aircraft on any road and highway.
 You can store your A5 in your garage and trailer it to the airfield instead of renting hangar space or paying tie-down fees.

 • Visibility: Because the engine is mounted above and behind the cockpit, you get an amazing panoramic view from the cockpit.